 Ren’s mouth opens and closes.
-“I…I…” Calculation flits through his eyes—he’s deciding whether to press the lie or admit the truth.
-After a second, the truth wins out.
+“I…I…” Calculation flits through his eyes—he’s deciding whether to defend the lie or admit the truth.
+After a second, truth wins out.

 “You have me at crossdraw,” Ren says stiffly.
 “I plead your grace, Kai Lucknar.”

-“Oh cry off,” Lucky says exasperatedly.
+“Oh cry off, Ren,” Lucky says exasperatedly.
 “I deceive for a living.
-When someone tries it on me, it’s as plain as day.”
+When someone attempts it with me, it’s as plain as day.”

 “The Prophesied Traveler?”
-Nyanti looks at me again, only with twice the skepticism.
+Nyanti looks at me again, only with twice the suspicion.
 “Impossible.
 You are merely a child with an odd sense of fashion.”

 Nyanti’s eyes flick across us.
 “A trio of royals, the last Wayfarer, a High Taire Duelist, and a moonstruck boy who thinks he’s a hero.”
 She shakes her head.
 “Whatever you seek, I hope you find it.
 May light find you in dark places.”